riku-d/Inventory-management-System/README.md

-NOTE: Ensure you have Python installed on your system.
+NOTE: - Ensure you have Python installed on your system.
 You can check this by running:
       python --version
-      Make sure you have MySQL installed and running.
+      - Make sure you have MySQL installed and running.
+      - Password of the admin section is *